f5devcentral/f5-agility-labs-xc/docs/class2/lab3.rst

 **End of Lab 3:**  This concludes Lab 3, feel free to review and test the configuration.

-A Q&A session will begin shortly to conclude the overall lab.
+A brief presentation will be shared prior to the beginning of Lab 4.

 |labend|